 - Continuing deploying experienced staff effectively across both schools to ensure improvements in the curriculum is made and teaching staff are supported in improving educational standards.
-Expertise has been shared and teaching and support staff trained in best practice to help raise the attainments and progress in the schools. - Financial oversight and governance has been strengthened through robust challenge of spending. - Innovative staffing arrangement for example staff working across the 2 academies.
-Premises staffs, few TAs, Inclusion Manager, SENCO sports, music and PPA cover work for both schools. - All contracts are reviewed regularly to ensure they offer best value for money.
-For example refuse collection, ground maintenance, etc. - Significant discount received by offering service level agreement for both schools. - The Finance Director has been influential in driving down costs through better procurement - Income generation has been maximised. - Bulk Purchase on discounted cost and sharing between the 2 academies.
+Expertise has been shared and teaching and support staff trained in best practice to help raise the attainments and progress in the schools. - Internal control over spending has been strengthened through robust challenge of spending. - All contracts are reviewed regularly to ensure they offer best value for money. - Where possible have single combined SLA for all schools of the trust to receive discounted offers - Bulk Purchase on discounted cost and sharing between the 2 academies.